odanoburu/FreeLing-User-Manual/installation.md

 If that doesn't work, you can install it by hand (in Ubuntu or Debian) with the following procedure (will probably work for other debian-based distros):

-1. Install required system libraries
+1. Install required system libraries.

     The following commands should install *both* header packages and binary libraries.
-If they don't, use your package manager to install all required packages as described in section [Requirements]{#orientative-package-names}.
+If they don't, use your package manager to install all required packages as described in section [Requirements](#orientative-package-names).
     `sudo apt-get install libboost-regex-dev libicu-dev zlib1g-dev`
     `sudo apt-get install libboost-system-dev libboost-program-options-dev`

-2. Install freeling package
+*   Install freeling package
     `sudo dpkg -i freeling-4.0.deb`

     In a Debian system, the above commands must be issued as root and without `sudo`.

 ### Install from `.tar.gz` source packages {#install-from-tar-gz-source-packages}